 Read MoreAbout June

 Sen. June Robinson represents Washington state’s 38th Legislative District, which includes Everett, Marysville, and the Tulalip Reservation.
-She serves as vice chair of the Senate Ways & Means Committee with primary responsibility for the operating budget and revenue and is a member of the Health & Long Term Care and the Labor, Commerce & Tribal Affairs committees.
+She serves as chair of the Senate Ways & Means Committee and is a member of the Health & Long Term Care Committee.
 She served in the House of Representatives from 2013 until May 2020, when she was appointed to the Senate.

 Read Sen. Robinson’s full biography here.